Do Tax Preparers Need Professional Liability Insurance?

 Workers’ compensation insurance

 Workers’ compensation insurance provides coverage for employees injured or ill while on the job.
-If you have employees, workers comp will help protect your tax business from financial losses and legal liabilities arising from workplace injuries or illnesses.
-It’s also required of employers in most states.
+If you have employees working seasonally or year-round, workers’ compensation will help protect your tax business from financial losses and legal liabilities arising from workplace injuries or illnesses.
+It’s also required by most states.
 Workers’ compensation insurance can help cover medical expenses, lost wages, and rehabilitation costs for injured employees.

 General liability insurance